stain/ro-crate-paper/manuscript.md

 ### Best Practice Guide rather than strict specification

-RO-Crate builds on Linked Data standards and community-evolved vocabularies like [JSON-LD](https://www.w3.org/TR/2014/REC-json-ld-20140116/) and [schema.org](https://schema.org/), but rather than enforce additional constraints and limits using perhaps intimidating technologies like _RDF shapes_ (SHACL, ShEx), RO-Crate aims instead to build a set of best practice guides on how to apply the existing standards in a common way to describe research outputs and their provenance.
+RO-Crate builds on Linked Data standards and community-evolved vocabularies like JSON-LD [@sporny_2014] and [schema.org](https://schema.org/), but rather than enforce additional constraints and limits using perhaps intimidating technologies like _RDF shapes_ (SHACL, ShEx), RO-Crate aims instead to build a set of best practice guides on how to apply the existing standards in a common way to describe research outputs and their provenance.

-As such the RO-Crate specification [[RO-Crate 1.1](https://w3id.org/ro/crate/1.1)] [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing schema.org metadata as JSON-LD, and leaves it open for implementers to add additional metadata using other schema.org types and properties, or even using other Linked Data vocabularies/ontologies or their own ad-hoc terms.
+As such the RO-Crate specification [RO-Crate 1.1](https://w3id.org/ro/crate/1.1) [@doi:10.5281/zenodo.4541002] can be seen as an opinionated and example-driven guide to writing schema.org metadata as JSON-LD, and leaves it open for implementers to add additional metadata using other schema.org types and properties, or even using other Linked Data vocabularies/ontologies or their own ad-hoc terms.

 This does not mean that RO-Crate has not got constraints, crucially the specification is quite strict on the style of the flattened JSON-LD to facilitate lightweight developer consumption and generation of the RO-Crate Metadata file without the need for RDF libraries.
 In addition, work has now begun to formalize different _profiles_ of RO-Crates, e.g. that submission to a workflow repository would expect an RO-Crate with at least one workflow with a declared license and workflow language.
 These optional profiles are planned to build on a combination of JSON Schemas and RDF shapes, but again these will primarily provide developers with guidance and suggestions rather than strict validation.